 It is a legal requirement that all cattle must be correctly identified, and those born since 1 July 1996 must be accompanied by a cattle passport.
 Those born before this date must have a certificate of registration (COR).
 The passport / COR must be kept by the keeper of the animal.
 The keeper, not the owner, must hold all the identification documents for the animals they are responsible for.
 If animals are moved to common land, summer grazing or winter lets, the keeper of the animals must have the passport.
 Anyone transporting cattle must ensure that each animal is accompanied throughout its journey by a valid cattle passport / COR.

-Cattle with a COR have been restricted under the Transmissible Spongiform Encephalopathies (England) Regulations 2010 to the premises where they were located due to their age and consequent TSE risk; all keepers of such cattle have been issued with restriction notices.
-Keepers wishing to move such animals must submit a movement licence application form, completed by both parties involved in the movement, to the APHA specialist service centre in Worcester.
+Cattle with a COR have been restricted under the Transmissible Spongiform Encephalopathies (England) Regulations 2018 to the premises where they were located due to their age and consequent TSE risk; all keepers of such cattle have been issued with restriction notices.
+Keepers wishing to move such animals must submit a movement licence application form, completed by both parties involved in the movement, to the Animal and Plant Health Agency (APHA) One Health Customer Service Centre in Worcester.
+Further information can be found in the cattle without passports section of the GOV.UK website.

 Prior to 1 July 1996 all older cattle should be in possession of a COR document (obtainable from BCMS).
 Since 1 July 1996 and up to 28 September 1998 all cattle on a green passport should also have a COR document (also obtainable from BCMS), thus enabling movement cards to be sent to BCMS within three days of the movement.